 - Forest-based camo

-The Muck Arctic Pro is our recommendation for sub-zero hunting.
+The Arctic Pro is our recommendation for sub-zero hunting.
 That doesn't necessarily mean the arctic or tundra.
-If you hunt at high altitudes or even in deep Midwestern snow, the tall rubber upper keeps snow out while the neoprene and thermal foam traps enough heat in to handle temperatures well below freezing.
+If you hunt at high altitudes or even in deep Midwestern snow, the tall upper keeps snow out while the neoprene and thermal foam traps enough heat in to handle temperatures well below freezing.

 If you're getting hunting boots specifically for cold weather, insulation is probably going to be the biggest factor you look at.
 Insulation prevents your body heat from radiating out of the boot so it stays trapped in, warming your foot.